TillJohanndeiter/quorum-cluster/README.md

 Each node calculate based on time or port metric his wanted master and send constantly information about his vote to other nodes.
-If a node detect changes (New Node or Lost/Dispatching Slave/Master) it will change his voted master and change his send information per TCP socket.
+If a node detect changes (New Node or Lost/Dispatching Slave/Master) it will change his voted master and change his transmitted information per
-Also each Node constantly listen to incoming messages from other nodes and evaluate most voted master.
+TCP socket.
+Also each Node constantly listen to incoming messages from other
+nodes and evaluate most voted master.

 So you can imagine the network as a constant election.